Complete analysis of a realistic fiber-based quantum repeater scheme: The performance of the quantum repeater network

 Thus, if qubit initialization, TQG, and qubit measurement errors are large, $N$ must be low otherwise the EPR errors are too high.
 However, if these errors are small, then $N$ can be increased to reduce $M$ until either the success probability of HEG trials saturates around $p_{HEG} \rightarrow \eta_0^2/2$ and thus $M$ cannot be reduced any further, or until decoherence errors limit the achievable results due to the addition of more qubits.

 The best purification protocols $(P_E, P_L)$ to use for the different experimental settings are shown in Fig. \ref{fig:skr}(d).
-In most cases, it is beneficial to use $P_L = 1$, since if $M$ is large there is only a small overhead in the session duration to reduce the errors of link EPR pairs.
+In most cases, it is beneficial to use $P_L = 1$, i.e., to perform one round of purification on all links that contain at least three EPR pairs.
+The reason is that if $M$ is large there is only a small overhead in the session duration to reduce the errors of link EPR pairs.
 Purification between the end nodes, however, is only beneficial when the final EPR error becomes so large, that despite more than halving the raw EPR rate $R$, the fraction of secure bits $r_\infty$ more than doubles to compensate and increase the secret key rate.

 In Fig. \ref{fig:skr_error_N} we analyze the quantum network as a function of its total length, $L_{tot}$ for a set of parameters that we estimate will be achievable experimentally as motivated in Sec. \ref{sec:experiment}.
 Figure \ref{fig:skr_error_N}(a) compares the secret key rate of our protocol with the maximum achievable rate for repeaterless networks, i.e., the PLOB bound \cite{Pirandola2017}, and experimental results using the twin field protocol \cite{Lucamarini2018}.
 As can be seen, our protocol is advantageous for longer network distances, whereas for shorter distances the other protocols achieve comparable or even higher rates with much simpler setups.